 An epidemiological profile is released every three years detailing recent developments in Iowa’s epidemic (Epidemiological Profile of HIV/AIDS in Iowa).
 The profile is produced in conjunction with the state’s HIV and Hepatitis Community Planning Group.

-Reporting of HIV/AIDS & STD in Iowa
+Reporting of HIV/AIDS & STIs in Iowa

 - Full EPI Manual for all reportable diseases